mindspore-ai/docs/docs/faq/source_en/inference.md

 A: Check whether MindSpore that MindSpore Serving depends on is installed.
 In Serving 1.1, `LD_LIBRARY_PATH` needs to be configured to explicitly specify the path of `libmindspore.so`. `libmindspore.so` is in the `lib` directory of the MindSpore Python installation path.
 In Serving 1.2 or later, the path of `libmindspore.so` does not need to be specified.
 Serving searches for and adds `LD_LIBRARY_PATH` based on the MindSpore installation path, which does not need to be perceived by users.

-<font size=3>**Q：How to control the output of Serving log?**</font>
+<font size=3>**Q: How to control the output of Serving log?**</font>

-A：MindSpore Serving uses glog to output logs, for more details, please refer to [Log-related Environment Variables and Configurations](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/custom_debugging_info.html?highlight=GLOG#log-related-environment-variables-and-configurations).
+A: MindSpore Serving uses glog to output logs, for more details, please refer to [Log-related Environment Variables and Configurations](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/custom_debugging_info.html?highlight=GLOG#log-related-environment-variables-and-configurations).
 On this basis, additional supplementary contents are as follows:

 - MS_SUBMODULE_LOG_v